pypa/pip/docs/cookbook.rst

 pip has no way to control how these dependencies are located.
 None of the :ref:`Package Index Options <Package Index Options>` have an effect.

-The solution is to configure a
-`Distutils configuration file <http://docs.python.org/2/install/index.html#distutils-configuration-files>`_ to manage the fulfillment.
+The solution is to configure a "system" or "personal" `Distutils configuration file <http://docs.python.org/2/install/index.html#distutils-configuration-files>`_ to manage the fulfillment.

-For example, to have the dependency located at an alternate index:
+For example, to have the dependency located at an alternate index, add this:

 ::

   [easy_install]
   index_url = https://my.index-mirror.com

-To have the dependency located from a local directory and not crawl PyPI:
+To have the dependency located from a local directory and not crawl PyPI, add this:

 ::